Confidence regions for a persistence diagram of a single image with one or more loops: Confidence regions for persistence diagram

-Section~\ref{sec:oneH1} introduces {\bf parTDA} for the setting with only one loop in $\mathcal{M}^0$, which is the setting of our motivating cell image application presented in Section~\ref{sec:CellImages}.
-The objective of this section is to explain how the proposed method can be generalized to encompass multiple loops within a single image.
-While the primary emphasis is on one-spheres, it is worth noting that the methodology can be readily extended to $p$-spheres for higher-dimensional spaces, such as 3D images.
+The {\bf parTDA} can be generalized from the setting with only one loop in $\mathcal{M}^0$, which is the setting of our motivating cell image application presented in Section~\ref{sec:CellImages}, to multiple loops in $\mathcal{M}^0$.
+While the primary emphasis is on $H_1$ features, it is worth noting that the methodology can be readily extended to $p$-spheres for higher-dimensional spaces, such as 3D images, as outlined below.